 In 2018, three P-TECH sites commenced in: North Queensland (Tec-NQ), Top End, Northern Territory (Casuarina Senior College) and Greater Burnie, Tasmania – this partnership involves Burnie High School, Parklands High School, Yolla District High School and Hellyer College.

-The location of the four remaining pilot sites is being determined in consultation with education and industry stakeholders.
+The location of the three remaining pilot sites is being determined in consultation with education and industry stakeholders.